tiawl/vulkan.zig/README.md

 ## Why this forkception ?

-The intention under this fork is the same as hexops had when they forked [KhronosGroup/Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers): package the headers for Zig.
+The intention under this fork is the same as hexops had when they forked [KhronosGroup/Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers): package the headers for @ziglang.
 So:
-* unnecessary files have been deleted,
+* Unnecessary files have been deleted,
-* the build system has been replaced with `build.zig`.
+* The build system has been replaced with `build.zig`.
 However this repository has subtle differences for maintainability tasks:
-* no shell scripting,
+* No shell scripting,
-* a cron is triggered every day to check [KhronosGroup/Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers) and to update this repository if a new release is available.
+* A cron runs every day to check [KhronosGroup/Vulkan-Headers](https://github.com/KhronosGroup/Vulkan-Headers).
+Then it updates this repository if a new release is available.

 You can find the repository version used here:
 * [KhronosGroup/Vulkan-Headers](https://github.com/tiawl/vulkan.zig/blob/trunk/.versions/vulkan)